fadelrahman31/modified-covsirphhy/README.md

 [12/3/2021]
 - Load Vaccine Data from Dataframe functionality

+[14/4/2021]
+- Rolling back SIR-FV model using Omega as Vaccination Rate

 _Deprecated in 2.19, please refer to history backup version of this repository_

 [15/3/2021]